lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 ---
 template: post
-title: 'WEB APIs: Important Concepts for beginners: Domain x HTTP Layer'
+title: 'WEB APIs: Important Concepts for beginners: Business Logic x HTTP Layer'
-slug: web-api-domain-vs-http-layer
+slug: web-api-business-logic-vs-http-layer
 draft: false
 date: 2020-09-17T08:41:37.896Z
 description: >-
-  In this short post, I will focus mainly on giving an idea/mindset of view/separate the HTTP Layer/Controllers vs Business Roles (Services, Domains).
+  In this short post, I will focus mainly on giving an idea/mindset of view/separate the HTTP Layer/Controllers vs Business Roles.
 So this tip will be most related to traditional Web MVC frameworks.
 Does not matter if you are developing it using  Ruby, C#, Java, or Javascript, for example, the concept can be applied to different languages and frameworks.
 category: web-api
 tags:
   - web-api solid http mvc